Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/definition-of-a-theft-crime.md

 url = "/criminal law/definition-theft-crime/"

 +++

 If you have been arrested and charged with a [theft crime](https://www.sevenslegal.com/san-diego-theft-lawyer/ "San Diego Theft Lawyer"), you might be interested to know exactly what this charge means.

-## Definition of a Theft Crime

-If you have been arrested and charged with a [theft crime](https://www.sevenslegal.com/san-diego-theft-lawyer/ "San Diego Theft Lawyer"), you might be interested to know exactly what this charge means.